 Why are houses so unaffordable?

-Incomes have increased in the last 25 years but not quite at the same pace as house prices have increased.
-The reason why previous generations were able to buy a house without as much difficulty is because their was a smaller difference between their annual salary and the cost of a house.
-The ONS highlighted in its 2022 Housing affordability in England and Wales report that "full-time employees in England could expect to spend around 8.3 times their annual earnings buying a home."
+Incomes have increased over the last 25 years, but not quite at the same pace as house prices.
+The reason why previous generations were able to buy a home with less difficulty is that the gap between annual salary and house prices was much smaller.
+The ONS highlighted in its 2024 Housing Affordability in England and Wales report that full-time employees in England could expect to spend around 7.7 times their annual earnings to buy a home, based on a median house price of £290,000 and median earnings of £37,600.
+While this marks an improvement from the ratio of 8.4 in 2023, affordability still remains a significant challenge for many buyers.

 Evolution of the housing affordability ratio according to the ONS